Head & Neck

 Includes illustrated staging details

-Although the oropharynx is at the back of the mouth, oropharyngeal cancer is diagnosed as a throat cancer because the oropharynx is part of the throat.
-The human papillomavirus (HPV) is linked to most oropharyngeal cancers (see HPV and Cancer, page 11).
+The human papillomavirus (HPV) is linked to most oropharyngeal cancers.
 Nasopharyngeal cancer may be caused by the Epstein-Barr virus (EBV), particularly in people of Asian descent.
-Also known as human herpesvirus 4, EBV is among the most common human viruses.

 Treatment Options

-Transoral robotic surgery (TORS) is an option for early-stage oropharyngeal cancers (especially HPV+ tumors).
-It can be used to remove cancers from the tonsils or the back one-third of the tongue, called the base of tongue.
-TORS may also be used to treat select, small hypopharyngeal cancers.
+Transoral robotic surgery (TORS) is an option for early-stage oropharyngeal cancers (especially those containing HPV+ tumors).
+It can be used to remove cancers from the tonsils or the back one-third of the tongue, called the base of the tongue.
+TORS may also be used to treat certain small hypo-pharyngeal cancers.

 Base of tongue resection removes the tumor from the back one-third of the tongue.